nforgeio/RaspberryDebugger/README.md

 ### Installation

-Currently, the only way to obtain the Raspberry Debugger is from our [GitHub releases page](https://github.com/nforgeio/RaspberryDebugger/releases).
-We'll submit this to the Visual Studio Marketplace once we know it's stable.
+You can install the Raspberry Debugger from within Visual Studio:

+1. Start Visual Studio
+2. Select the **Extensions/Manage Extensions** menu
+3. Search for **Raspberry Debugger**
+4. Double-click it to install

+You can install this from our GitHub releases page:

 1. Go to [GitHub releases page](https://github.com/nforgeio/RaspberryDebugger/releases)
 2. Click the most recent release